Ramanujan Bigraphs: Combinatorics

 \subsection{Geodesic prime number theorem}

 We now delve a bit into the prehistory of Ramanujan graphs.
-For a lattice $\Gamma\leq SL_{2}\left(\R\right)$, Selberg introduced a zeta function $\zeta_{\Gamma}\left(u\right)$ which counts primitive geodesic cycles in the Riemann surface $\mathbb{H}/\Gamma$, and proved some properties analogous to Riemann's zeta function \cite{Selberg1956Harmonicanalysisdiscontinuous}.
-The analogue of the Riemann hypothesis in these settings is Selberg's famous $\nicefrac{1}{4}$-conjecture.
-Selberg's trace formula expresses $\zeta_{\Gamma}\left(u\right)$ in terms of the algebraic structure of $\Gamma$, which prompted Ihara to suggest a $p$-adic analogue for lattices $\Gamma$ in $SL_{2}\left(\Q_{p}\right)$ \cite{ihara1966discrete}.
-It was pointed out by Serre that Ihara's zeta has a parallel geometric interpretation -- it counts non-backtracking cycles in a finite graph, which in modern language is the quotient of the Bruhat-Tits tree of $SL_{2}\left(\Q_{p}\right)$ by $\Gamma$ \cite{serre1980trees}.
+For a lattice $\Gamma\leq SL_2\left(\R\right)$, Selberg introduced a zeta function $\zeta_{\Gamma}\left(u\right)$ which counts primitive geodesic cycles in the Riemann surface $\mathbb{H}/\Gamma$, and proved some properties analogous to Riemann's zeta function \cite{Selberg1956Harmonicanalysisdiscontinuous}.
+The analogue of the Riemann hypothesis in these settings is Selberg's famous $\nicefrac1{4}$-conjecture.
+Selberg's trace formula expresses $\zeta_{\Gamma}\left(u\right)$ in terms of the algebraic structure of $\Gamma$, which prompted Ihara to suggest a $p$-adic analogue for lattices $\Gamma$ in $SL_2\left(\Q_p\right)$ \cite{ihara1966discrete}.
+It was pointed out by Serre that Ihara's zeta has a parallel geometric interpretation -- it counts non-backtracking cycles in a finite graph, which in modern language is the quotient of the Bruhat-Tits tree of $SL_2\left(\Q_p\right)$ by $\Gamma$ \cite{serre1980trees}.
 This means the Ihara zeta function can be defined for any graph, and Sunada observed that the Riemann Hypothesis for a regular graph is equivalent to being a Ramanujan graph \cite{sunada1986functions}.
-Hashimoto \cite{hashimoto1989zeta} has introduced the non-backtracing perspective, which uses $B$ rather than $A$, and makes the story much simpler - for more details see \cite{Terras2011Zetafunctionsgraphs}.
+Hashimoto \cite{hashimoto1989zeta} has introduced the non-backtracking perspective, which uses $B$ rather than $A$, and makes the story much simpler.
+For more details we refer the reader to \cite{Terras2011Zetafunctionsgraphs}.

 Let us denote by $N_{m}=N_{m}(X)$ the number of cyclically-non-backtracking (CNB) cycles in a graph $X$.
 A CNB cycle is called \emph{primitive }if it is not a proper power of a shorter one, and two CNB cycles which differ by their starting point are considered equivalent.
-A \emph{prime} in $X$ is an equivalence class of primitive CNB cycles, and Ihara's zeta function is the function $\zeta_{X}\left(u\right)=\prod_{\left[\gamma\right]}\frac{1}{1-u^{\mathrm{len}\,\gamma}}$, where the product is over all primes in $X$.
-It is a classical exercise (see \cite{Terras2011Zetafunctionsgraphs}) to verify that
+A \emph{prime} in $X$ is an equivalence class of primitive CNB cycles, and Ihara's zeta function is the function $\zeta_{X}\left(u\right)=\prod_{\left[\gamma\right]}\frac1{1-u^{\mathrm{length}\,\gamma}}$, where the product is over all primes in $X$.
+We have $N_m=\mathrm{tr}(B^m)$ by the definition of $B$, and every CNB cycle can be uniquely expressed as a power of a primitive one; it is a standard exercise in generating functions (see e.g.\ \cite{kotani2000zeta}) to see that these two observations yield